wez/atomicparsley/README.md

 > I don't use this tool myself I have no way to verify complex changes.
 > If you'd like to make such a change, please consider contributing some
 > kind of basic automated test with a corresponding small test file.
+>
-> This repo does have GitHub Actions enabled so bootstrapping some test
+> This repo has GitHub Actions enabled for the three major platforms
-> coverage is now feasible.
+> so bootstrapping some test coverage is feasible.
+>
+> You are welcome to report issues using the issue tracker, but I am
+> unlikely to act upon them.

 ## Basic Instructions